SAP-archive/jam-collaboration-sample/README.md

 * Source is located here:
   * https://github.com/SAP/SAPJamSampleCode/tree/master/Webhooks/Java/JamWebHooksTester4j
 * Source code for the "Webhooks - Alias Users" and "Webhooks - Groups" tutorial in the "SAP Jam Developer Guide".
-  * Requirements - An account on a SAP Jam instance and an associated SAP HANA Cloud Platform trial account.
+  * Requirements - An account on a SAP Jam instance and an associated SAP Cloud Platform trial account.
 * This Java EE server implements a simple endpoint for SAP Jam Push Notifications to use as a callback URL.
 * The related documentation is located at:
   * http://help.sap.com/download/documentation/sapjam/developer/index.html#a711035f7d824819a38764b530e0b5a9.html